Par Pacific (NYSE:PARR) Shares Gap Down to $16.16

-Par Pacific Holdings, Inc. (NYSE:PARR) gapped down prior to trading on Wednesday .
+Par Pacific Holdings, Inc. (NYSE:PARR)’s share price gapped down prior to trading on Wednesday .
 The stock had previously closed at $16.16, but opened at $15.66.
-Par Pacific shares last traded at $16.08, with a volume of 725 shares changing hands.
+Par Pacific shares last traded at $16.08, with a volume of 725 shares traded.

 In other news, SVP Joseph Israel sold 22,000 shares of the company’s stock in a transaction that occurred on Thursday, August 12th.
 The stock was sold at an average price of $16.00, for a total transaction of $352,000.00.
 Following the completion of the transaction, the senior vice president now directly owns 80,062 shares of the company’s stock, valued at approximately $1,280,992.
 The sale was disclosed in a filing with the SEC, which is available at this link.
 Corporate insiders own 4.90% of the company’s stock.

-Several hedge funds have recently made changes to their positions in PARR.
-US Bancorp DE raised its stake in shares of Par Pacific by 253.9% during the 2nd quarter.
-US Bancorp DE now owns 3,691 shares of the company’s stock worth $62,000 after buying an additional 2,648 shares during the period.
+A number of hedge funds and other institutional investors have recently bought and sold shares of PARR.
+US Bancorp DE raised its stake in Par Pacific by 253.9% in the 2nd quarter.
+US Bancorp DE now owns 3,691 shares of the company’s stock valued at $62,000 after purchasing an additional 2,648 shares during the last quarter.
 Pinz Capital Management LP acquired a new position in Par Pacific in the 1st quarter valued at $106,000.
 Mutual of America Capital Management LLC raised its stake in Par Pacific by 18.6% in the 2nd quarter.
 Mutual of America Capital Management LLC now owns 6,332 shares of the company’s stock valued at $107,000 after purchasing an additional 994 shares during the last quarter.
 Virtu Financial LLC acquired a new position in Par Pacific in the 1st quarter valued at $142,000.
 Finally, Man Group plc acquired a new position in Par Pacific in the 1st quarter valued at $152,000.
-94.19% of the stock is owned by institutional investors and hedge funds.
+94.19% of the stock is owned by hedge funds and other institutional investors.

 About Par Pacific (NYSE:PARR)